elatov/elatov.github.io/_posts/2013-11-19-openelec-raspberry-pi.md

 More information on configuring **Xbian** can be found <a href="http://wiki.xbian.org/Main_Page" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://wiki.xbian.org/Main_Page']);">here</a>

 I definitely liked the ease of use of **XBian**.
 I then configured XBMC to play files from my Plex Media Server using UPNP and the playback was pretty smooth.
 However playing internet streams was a little choppy.
-When I was using my old XBMC machine, it wasn&#8217;t like that.
-Since I haven&#8217;t invested too much time with Xbian, I decided to try out OpenELEC.
+When I was using my old XBMC machine, it wasn't like that.
+Since I haven't invested too much time with Xbian, I decided to try out OpenELEC.

 ### OpenElec